louislam/jcenter-dependencies-rescue/README.md

 Reference: https://stackoverflow.com/a/73216136/1097815

-## Side Note
+## Side Notes

-The experience of Android development is just terrible.
+- The experience of Android development is just terrible.
 I have several Android projects in over 10 years, and I have to migrate them every few years.
 Things that claimed to be "best practice", and next year it may become deprecated.